jadecobra/python_tdd_exercises/source/functions.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-How can we make this better?
+How can I make this better?

-* We called the first argument ``input_data`` and the second argument ``second_argument``.
-Technically, both arguments are input data, so we need a better name that is more descriptive, How can we make this better?
+* I called the first argument ``input_data`` and the second argument ``second_argument``.
+Technically, both arguments are input data, so I need a better name that is more descriptive, How can I make this better?
 * modify the signature of ``passthrough_with_positional_arguments`` to use more descriptive names
   .. code-block:: python

        def passthrough_with_positional_arguments(first_argument, second_argument):
            return first_argument, second_argument
-    we still have passing tests
+    I still have passing tests
 * add another test to ensure that ``passthrough_with_positional_arguments`` outputs data in the order given. update ``test_functions_with_positional_arguments``
   .. code-block:: python